Galahadagent/My-projects-in-mindustry/Format.md

 # My-projects-in-mindustry
-Here you can basically access my maps, some schematics which I have saved etc. [stay tuned with me you will get a gift 🎁 :-) ]
+Here you can basically access my maps, some schematics which I have saved etc. {stay tuned with me you will get a gift 🎁}

 # To do ↓
 - [ ] `(+1/-1)` vote for (removing/adding) "`the SUBJECT1`".